-On my drive back to Quebec, I passed a farmer’s field in Martintown with its straw all rolled up and ready to be taken back to the farm to be used for bedding.
-Because it’s not forage for over the winter, it’s wrapped in a nylon net, rather than bagged in a wrapper that protects hay from the elements and converts it to haylage or silage – meaning it’s partly fermented.
+On my drive back to Quebec, I passed a farmer’s field in Martintown with its straw all rolled up and ready to take back to the farm, to use for bedding.
+It’s wrapped in a nylon net rather than bagged in a wrapper that protects hay from the elements and converts it to haylage or silage – meaning it’s partly fermented.

 That’s actually a majestic view of a well-kept field, with hedgerow fences in view and a forest to the left.
 Eastern Ontario has some gorgeous farm country.